Extreme lightweight, pure performance

 Driving Experience

 With a 0–100 km/h (0–62 mph) time of just 2.5 seconds, the Sesto Elemento accelerates faster than most hypercars.
-The all-wheel-drive system, race-tuned suspension, and 6-speed e-gear transmission
+The all-wheel-drive system, race-tuned suspension, and 6-speed e-gear transmissionensure that the car feels planted, responsive, and violently fast on track.

 Because it's not road-legal, it was limited to track use only, making it a collector's dream and a rare sight even at private events.
 Only 20 units were produced, all pre-sold to Lamborghini’s most